Article Overview: Things to Do at Wind Cave National Park

 The best places to spot the park’s elusive elk are Elk Mountain Campground and Boland Ridge.
 Early morning and late evening around sunset are the best times to spot elk in the park.
 Cold Brook Canyon is another place where they can sometimes be sighted.

 September and October are the best times of year to see and hear elk bugling in the park as the rutting season is in full swing.
+If you’re a fan of seeing wildlife add this one to your list of things to do in Wind Cave National Park.

 12. Go Stargazing